Sprayer

 Being able to give them a vertical angle (inclination) and/or a horizontal angle (orientation) is often an important point for improving plant coverage.

-When a sprayer is placed on the market, it must meet a number of technical requirements in line with Machinery Directive 2006/42/EC, which came into force in January 2010.
+Before a sprayer can be placed on the market, it must meet a number of technical requirements that comply with Machinery Directive 2006/42/EC, which came into force in January 2010.

 The main requirements are